mazaherisasan-eng/psobysasan/README.md

 - `pso_optimize.m` – Generic PSO solver for bound-constrained optimization
   problems.
-Configure the algorithm through the `options` structure to control swarm size, coefficients, inertia damping, and convergence tolerance.
+Configure the algorithm through the `options` structure to control swarm size, coefficients, inertia damping, convergence tolerance, velocity limits, and whether the objective function can be evaluated in a vectorized fashion for additional speed.
 - `run_pso_example.m` – Example script that minimizes the 5D Rastrigin
   benchmark function using the optimizer and plots the convergence history.